-Paper Author DOI Key points

-Early-Life Exposure to War and Later-Life Haas, S.A. and 10.1093/geronb/gbae029 The paper explores impacts of early childhood war exposure and the Physical Functional Health Ramirez, D. repercussions for later-life physical and functional health.
+Paper Author Key points Early-Life Exposure to War and Later-Life Physical Functional Health.
+Haas, S.A. and Ramirez, D. The paper explores impacts of early childhood war exposure and the repercussions for later-life physical and functional health.